-Pensions can also play an important role in combatting another tax that may concern you and your family: inheritance tax (IHT).
-The table below summarises the key tax benefits.
+Currently, pensions can also play an important role in combatting another tax that may concern you and your family: inheritance tax (IHT).
+Changes to the relationship between pensions and IHT are expected from 6 April 2027, but the table below summarises the current key tax benefits.